sudipti17/ragie-python/README.md

 ## SDK Installation

-> **Note**
+> [!NOTE]
-> *Python version upgrade policy*
+> Python version upgrade policy
+>
 > Once a Python version reaches its official end-of-life date, a 3-month grace period is provided for users to upgrade.
 Following this grace period, the minimum Python version supported in the SDK will be updated.
+>

-The SDK can be installed with either **pip** or **poetry** package managers.
+> The SDK can be installed with either pip or poetry package managers.

 #### PIP